 I moved from Indiana the day Richard Lugar died.
 This was a mere coincidence, of course, but a telling one.
-Not only did Lugar’s political breakout mark my adolescence in Indy (aka ‘Naptown’ for those old enough to remember), his career typified the reasoned moderation whose steady disappearance from the Hoosier scene made my own departure inevitable.
+Not only did Lugar’s political breakout mark my coming-of-age in Indy (aka ‘Naptown’ for those old enough to remember), his career typified the reasoned moderation whose steady disappearance from the Hoosier scene made my own departure inevitable.
 Although not a Boomer himself, Lugar addressed the most perplexing issues facing that generation with intelligence and fairness.
 He was a nerd but also an ambitious politician.
 Naturally, he ended up running for President–in an era before every Senator felt obliged to try–but he proved to lack the charisma of JFK or even Bob Dole.
 In Indianapolis, where I spent first my ‘wonder years’ and recently another decade as a teacher, his reputation rests on his two terms as mayor, 1968-1975, when he brokered the deal called “Unigov,” which set the foundations for the city’s metropolitan dreams.

 What leads the mayor of a small conurbation in middle America to contemplate sitting in the Oval Office?
 Lugar’s life before politics affords some hints.
 An outstanding student, he showed an eagerness to do the work: Eagle Scout, head of his class both in high school and at Denison University, Rhodes Scholar at Pembroke College, Oxford, and president of the student body there.
 He served in the Navy, becoming an intelligence officer on an admiral’s staff.
 One of his former protege’s, Mitch Daniels, describes him as a “tireless in the pursuit of duty.”
 The habit was acquired early.